teamforus/foundation/manuals/development/change-management-full.md

 ### Step 3: Plan

-**Goal:** In this phase the epic will be planned, required budget will be set, make a communication plan.
+**Goal:** In this phase the proposal will be planned, required budget will be set, make a communication plan.

 **Tasks:**

 - Plan in sprint milestone (example 2020Q1S1)
 - Plan